tbnorth/jsonbin/README.md

 A simple approach to JSON compression when the keys are known in advance.

-This is only intended for low bandwidth situations where you want compression "on the wire", e.g. communicating with a PyBoard over a radio link:
+This is only intended for low bandwidth situations where you want compression "on the wire", e.g. communicating with a PyBoard over a radio link.
+Which is a situation where zlib / gzip style compression won't work either.

 ```python
 # sender